-The exhibitions and Artwork at the Chicago Art Institute is vast.
-They not only have rare paintings, but different unique artistic creations from certain cultures throughout history.
+The exhibitions and Artwork at the Chicago Art Institute are vast.
+They not only have rare paintings but different unique artistic creations from certain cultures throughout history.
 These artwork expressions from different cultures and societies depict our creative human experiences.

-The collection is now made up of more than 5,000 years of human expression.
-As you enter this place you will immediately appreciate the richness and variety of art diversity it has to offer.
+The collection now comprises more than 5,000 years of human expression.
+As you enter this place, you will immediately appreciate the richness and variety of art diversity it has to offer.
 Not only are there historical expressions, but modern art expressions also.
 It has one of the largest and most extensive collections of Impressionist and Post-Impressionist paintings in the world.

-There’s always a new and interesting exhibition on view that widens your knowledge and view on art.
+There’s always a new and interesting exhibition on view that widens your knowledge and view of art.
 This museum is an exciting place to be!
-Some of the famous artist on display include Vincent Van Gogh, Gustave Caillebotte, Pierre-Auguste Renoir, Paul Cézanne, Claude Monet, and Paul Gauguin.
+Some of the famous artists on display include Vincent Van Gogh, Gustave Caillebotte, Pierre-Auguste Renoir, Paul Cézanne, Claude Monet, and Paul Gauguin.

-There are so many diverse artistic creations and art, as well as rare exhibitions that you are required to follow certain rules of this Art Museum.
-It’s a place that welcomes art enthusiast alike!
+There are so many diverse artistic creations and art, as well as rare exhibitions, that you must follow certain rules of this Art Museum.
+It’s a place that welcomes art enthusiasts alike!
 You will become very informed and educated about the knowledge of the art world.

-You will gain a further appreciation of the sacrifice that artist all around the world have endured to just bring wonderful artistic expressions into the world.
+You will gain a further appreciation of the sacrifice that artists all around the world have endured just to bring wonderful artistic expressions into the world.
 If you have not had an interest in art before, you will become an art lover after you have left this place as the beauty and culture is so rich!